boshtannik/embedded-nano-mesh/README.md

-The protocol has been tested with radio modules JDY-40 during the development, and potentially can use radio modules with similar UART interface, which might be:
+The protocol has been tested with radio modules JDY-40 during the development, and potentially can use other radio modules, which might be or your choice:
 - JDY-41
 - SV-610
 - HC-11